Home » WordPress Tutorials » Basics » WordPress Images – How to Add Media to a Post

 3. Configure the Details of the Chosen Photo

-In WordPress, it is fairly easy to add any type of multimedia to contribute or explain the text content.
-You can add images, videos and even audio.
+In WordPress, it is fairly easy to add any type of multimedia to contribute to or explain the text content.
+You can add images, videos, and even audio.
 Here is how to add multimedia to the post:

 Step 1: Choose Where Exactly You Want to Add the Image/Media

 The thing with WordPress is that most of the operations you’ll learn to do, are as user-friendly, as they get.
 As you already know the WYSIWYG(the Post content window) you can use as any text editor from an Office Package.
 So, in order to upload multimedia, just click with the mouse to the exact position where you want it to show.
-Bear in mind, you’ll be able to just drag-and-drop it afterward if you want to re-position it.
+Bear in mind, that you’ll be able to just drag and drop it afterward if you want to re-position it.

 Step 2: Click the Add Media Button